Schwab vs IBKR

 Other Services

-Dividend Reinvestment Plan: Available at both for stocks.
-Schwab also has DRIP for ETFs.
+Dividend Reinvestment Plan: Available at both firms for stocks; Schwab also offers a DRIP for exchange-traded funds.

-Fractional-share Trading: Interactive Brokers lets you buy whole-dollar amounts in stocks and ETFs.
-Schwab only allows this for stocks.
+Fractional-share Trading: Interactive Brokers offers whole-dollar trading in stocks and ETFs, while Schwab has it only for eligible S&P 500 stocks.

 Systematic Mutual Fund Trades: Only at Schwab.